kylesloan/automate-all-the-things/README.md

 * Find lower level for the service account then owner to perform terraform actions
 * monitoring/metrics/graphing
-* ensure project name and ID exist so random blow ups are less frequent
 * find way to get user's docker hub account, not in the file like other posts suggest: https://docs.docker.com/engine/reference/commandline/login/#credentials-store
 * mage should detect and download the proper binary when not used on macOS
-* not a good way to determine what FROM docker bases were created in this process and what ones user already had on their system
+* not a good way to determine what FROM docker bases were created in this process and what ones user already had on their system for cleanup
 * delete items pushes to docker hub